KasperHesse/riscv-core/notes.md

 This can be detected when the LD instruction is in the EX stage and the USE instruction in the ID stage, only requiring a stall of ID and IF.

+## Forwarding
+Values can be forwarded to EX from MEM and WB.
+- WB can forward its result
+- MEM can only forward the value received from ex.res, and not the value being fetched from memory.

 ## Branch flushing